 Many people love their coffee, so they’re going to want something that tastes great.
 That’s unlikely to be the case here.

 The same general pattern applies to other products too.
 You’re mostly getting mixes or supplements that have various ingredients that may improve health.
-For most of these, the science is minimal.
+For most of these, science is minimal.
 Users might see some benefits or they might see none at all.

 These ingredients aren’t harmful in themselves.
 But, they’re problematic for the targeted audience.
 Many customers would want fewer ingredients and a more natural focus.
 This alone could influence your ability to make sales.

 There is one other consideration – the items simply aren’t unique.
-Most health MLMs have similar products.
+Many health MLMs have similar products.
 You can even find many in local stores.
 This is the biggest limitation and it affects your ability to make money.

 For example, you could probably convince people that these products are great for their health.
 But, could you make these seem better than the other options on the market?

 If you read their marketing, FuXion offers financial freedom and the chance to be your own boss.
 This approach includes ten different ways to earn.
 So, how much of that is realistic, and how much is simply hype?
 That’s what we’re going to find out.

 First off, saying ten ways to earn money is true but misleading.
 There are ten individual approaches but most are just variations on the same theme.
 Basically, you earn money from 1) sales, 2) from the success of your team and 3) from bonuses.
 There are many types of bonuses.
 But, they still rely on similar patterns.